Ira S. Bowen

 Ira Bowen (right) in the lab with Robert Millikan.
 AIP Emilio Segrè Visual Archives

 Ira S. Bowen was born in Seneca Falls, New York in 1898.
 Due to frequent moves of his family, he was home schooled until the death of his father in 1908.
-From that point on he attended the Houghton College where his mother worked as teacher.
+From that point on, he attended the Houghton College where his mother worked as teacher.
 After graduation from high school in 1915, Bowen stayed at the junior college of Houghton College and later joined Oberlin College from which he graduated in 1919.
-During the time at Oberlin College, Bowen did some research on the properties of steel together with the scientist Robert Hadfield.
+During his time at Oberlin College, Bowen researched the properties of steel with Robert Hadfield.

 Bowen started studying physics at the University of Chicago in fall 1919.
 In 1921, Bowen took a position in the research group of Robert Andrews Millikan.
 He was assigned to do ultraviolet spectroscopy of chemical elements.
 Millikan was persuaded by George Ellery Hale to move to the California Institute of Technology in 1921, and Bowen moved with him.
 The contact with Hale enabled Bowen also to work at the Mount Wilson Observatory and the Palomar Observatory.
 Bowen gave lectures on general physics at Caltech and did research on cosmic rays and followed his studies on UV spectroscopy.
 He also did calculations on spectra for the light elements of the periodic table.
 With that data and the inspiration from a chapter on gaseous nebula and the emission of radiation at low density in the book Astronomy by Henry Norris Russell, Raymond Smith Dugan, and John Quincy Stewart, he achieved his best known discovery.

 Bowen was elected to the U.S. National Academy of Sciences in 1936 and was awarded its Henry Draper Medal in 1942.
-He was the 1946 recipient of the Howard N. Potts Medal, the 1949 recipient of the Rumford Prize of the American Academy of Arts and Sciences, the 1952 recipient of the OSA Frederic Ives Medal, the 1957 recipient of the Bruce Medal, the 1964 Henry Norris Russell lecturer, and the 1966 recipient of the Gold Medal of the Royal Astronomical Society.
+He received the 1946 Howard N. Potts Medal, the 1949 Rumford Prize of the American Academy of Arts and Sciences, the 1952 OSA Frederic Ives Medal, the 1957 Bruce Medal, served as the 1964 Henry Norris Russell lecturer, and the 1966 Gold Medal of the Royal Astronomical Society.

 Bowen passed away in 1973.